+402. Vertebrate Zoology.-(Second Half-Year.)

-Vertebrate Zoology.-(Second Half-Year.)-Mo., We., Fr., 7:45.
+Mo., We., Fr., 7:45.
 Laboratory, Tu., Th., 1:00 to 2:45.
 (Four term hours.)

-This continues the work of Zoology I., by dealing with the Chordates.
+This continues the work of Course 401, by dealing with the Chordates.
 As in the preceding course, one-half of the time is devoted to the examination of slides, to dissections, and to drawings.

-III.
-History of Zoology.-(First Half-Year.)-Tu., Th., 7:45.
-(Two term hours.)
+403. History of Zoology.-(First Half-Year.)

-This course can be taken only by those who have had Zoology I. and II., or by those who are taking Zoology.
-It is a course dealing with the evolution of the Evolutionary idea ending with present day Zoological problems.
-Given only when three or more students elect it.
+This course can be taken only by those who have had Courses 401 and 402, or by those who are taking Zoology.
+It is a course dealing with the evolution of the Evolutionary idea and ending with present day Zoological problems.
+Given for not fewer than three students.

+404. Embryology.-(Second Half-Year.)

-IV.
-Embryology.-(Second Half-Year.)-(Two or three term hours, according to the amount of laboratory work.)
-One recitation at 7:45 on Tu., or Th.
+(Two or three term hours, according to the amount of laboratory work.)
+One recitation at 7:45 on Tu. or Th.
 Only for students who have had Zoology or are taking it at the time.